-167 2.2.1 PNs
+2.2.1.
+PNs

-In the AL heatmap, the light blue region corresponds to PN FRs within $2.5\sigma_s$ of their respective mean 168 169 spontaneous FRs μ_s , warm colors correspond to very high FRs, and dark blues correspond to strongly inhibited FRs.
-The simulations demonstrate a number of key PN behaviors, including (i) absent odor, PN 170 FRs stay within their noise envelopes (by definition), (ii) the two odors have distinct excitation/inhibition 171 signatures on PNs, (iii) octopamine alone (without odor) results in more PNs being excited beyond their 172 usual noise envelopes, and also results in some PNs being inhibited below their usual envelopes, (iv) 173 octopamine and odor, applied together, result in an overall excitation of PNs, and (v) the AL behavior 174 returns to baseline after octopamine is withdrawn, since AL connection weights do not have (long-term) 175 plasticity Davis (2005).
-176
+In the AL heatmap, the light blue region corresponds to PN FRs within 2.5 σ_s of their respective mean spontaneous FRs μ_s , warm colors correspond to very high FRs, and dark blues correspond to strongly inhibited FRs.
+The simulations demonstrate a number of key PN behaviors, including (i) absent odor, PN FRs stay within their noise envelopes (by definition), (ii) the two odors have distinct excitation/inhibition signatures on PNs, (iii) octopamine alone (without odor) results in more PNs being excited beyond their usual noise envelopes, and also results in some PNs being inhibited below their usual envelopes, (iv) octopamine and odor, applied together, result in an overall excitation of PNs, and (v) the AL behavior returns to baseline after octopamine is withdrawn, since AL connection weights do not have (long-term) plasticity (Davis, 2005).

-177 2.2.2 KCs
+2.2.2.
+KCs

 In the MB, the KCs fire sparsely due to global inhibition from the Lateral Horn.
-The only plastic connections in the AL-MB system involve the KCs: Between PNs and KCs (M^{PK} , M^{QK} in Methods Section); and between KCs and extrinsic readout neurons (ENs) (M^{KE} in Methods Section).
+The only plastic connections in the AL-MB system involve the KCs: Between PNs and KCs (M^{PK} , M^{QK} in section 4); and between KCs and extrinsic readout neurons (ENs) (M^{KE} in section 4).
 Thus the KC odor signatures are modulated with training.
 Each row in the MB heatmap represents one of 500 randomly selected KCs in the simulation as it evolves in time (left to right columns of heat map).
 Black regions indicate FRs < 1 spike/sec, white regions indicate FRs > 1 spike/sec.
-The white regions have been dilated to make the sparsely-firing KCs easier to see.
+The white